Licensing IP from KUCTC

 5. We’re in this together: We recognize that if successful, KUCTC and our licensees will work together for many years.

 We strive to be transparent when engaging with our partners.
-While many agreements require negotiation, here you can find templates for our most common agreement templates.
+While many agreements require negotiation, here you can find templates for our most common agreements.
 We hope these can help our partners gain a better understanding of licensing IP from KUCTC.

 Ready to get started?
 Find technologies ready to license by browsing our KU Intellectual Property Available portfolio.